 When the squadron is moved to the Western Front, they come face to face with skilful and determined opposition from French and English fighters, and the casualty rate mounts.
 Franz and his fellow pilots are keen to leave the lumbering two-seater aircraft for the agile and better-armed fighters, and to be the hunter instead of the hunted.

-At the same time Franz’s closest friend, Karl is fighting for his life in the blood-soaked earth of Verdun where his regiment is almost annihilated.
+At the same time Franz’s closest friend, Karl von Leussow, is fighting for his life in the blood-soaked earth of Verdun, where his regimen is almost annihilated.
 He decides to follow Franz into the air – but first he has to stay alive.